llmcloud24/llmcloud24.github.io/index.md

 **Target audience:** Everyone interested in digging into the technical and organizational details of deploying large language models for research via cloud infrastructure.
 Most of our trainers come from a biomedical and IT background.
 However, we are looking forward to an interdisciplinary exchange with research-developers and developer-researchers from all kinds of academic disciplines.

-**Prerequisites:**  In order to be able to follow the practical exercises, you will need at least basic terminal knowledge (Linux/OSX Terminal).
-An affinity for IT and previous coding experience will help you on your way.
+**Prerequisites:**  In order to be able to follow the practical exercises, you will need at least basic terminal knowledge.
+Some experience with programming languages - ideally python, but R, perl, SQL etc. are also fine - and basic knowledge of docker is recommended.
 We will provide detailed step-by-step instructions in writing throughout and after the workshop.

 **Learning goals:** Participants will deploy their own LLM in the de.NBI cloud via a step-by-step guided journey throughout an entire lifecycle from design via deployment to productive operation.